+Bahnhofsviertel Colourful and lively

 Munich's Bahnhofsviertel stands for multiculti coexistence, interesting eating places, young artists and art galleries.
 So it's quite different from the rest of the city.
 Take a round-the-world trip around the main station.

+Website

 Giesing

-A working-class quarter in transition
+A working-class district in transition

-Giesing is a truly authentic neighbourhood where they avoid new-fangled things, go to the Boazn (the Munich-style pub) in the evening, and flock to the stadium on Saturdays - but to 1860, not Bayern Munich.
-Yet this quarter is incredibly lively and diverse - with exciting breweries and bistros, alternative cultural projects and open-air concerts.
+Giesing is a truly authentic neighbourhood where they avoid new-fangled things, go to the Boazn (the Munich-style pub) in the evening and flock to the stadium on Saturdays - but for 1860, not Bayern Munich.
+Yet this district is incredibly lively and diverse - with exciting breweries and bistros, alternative cultural projects and open-air concerts.